-While that’s up for debate, the trend is clearly not your friend when it comes to securing a low interest rate on your home loan.
+While that’s up for debate, the trend is clearly your friend when it comes to securing a low interest rate on your home loan.

-Now more than ever, it’s crucial that you get all the details right when applying for a mortgage to ensure you receive the lowest rate available.
+Even though rates are at/near record lows, it’s crucial that you get all the details right when applying for a mortgage to ensure you receive the lowest rate available.

 I’ve said it once and I’ll say it again, and again after that.
 You have to take the time to compare rates and lenders if you want to secure the lowest interest rate on your mortgage.

 There are studies that prove this – it’s not just boilerplate advice.